How To Be Aware Of The Passive Aggressive Behaviour Among Us

 Getting angry is convenient, it’s a natural human response when tempers begin to flare, which is a common reaction.

-As we grow older and our minds begin to mature emotionally, as we become susceptible and mindful to social pressure.
-We react to how our parents and teachers told us how to behave.
+As we grow older and our minds begin to mature emotionally, as we become susceptible and mindful to social pressure, we react to how our parents and teachers told us how to behave.

 By the time we’re full-blown adults, we’re conditioned not to express our feelings openly to others.